Initium Media

 Initium Media (端傳媒) is a Singapore-based Chinese-language digital media outlet.
 Launched in August 2015 in Hong Kong, the media moved its headquarters to Singapore in 2021.
 Initium Media mainly provides in-depths news, opinions and lifestyle content with the aim of staking out neutral terrain among Chinese readers worldwide.
+The investigative reportage and feature stories of Initium Medium have won SOPA Awards.

 Initium Media sourced its name from the writings of Mencius in which the word "端" (dyun^{1}, "beginning", or "initium" in Latin) is significant.
 (Note: “The sense of concern for others is the starting point of Humaneness.
 The feeling of shame and disgust is the starting point of Fairness.
 The sense of humility and deference is the starting point of Propriety and the sense of right and wrong is the starting point of Wisdom.”)

 Ownership and funding

 Initium Media's was initially funded by Will Cai, a Stanford-trained lawyer operating the company as a sideline to his duties at Skadden Arps, an investment he considered "better than buying a sports car."
 Mr. Cai left Initium Media in April 2017.

 On 2 December 2015, Initium Media received a preferred share financing led by WI Harper Group, a leading global venture capital firm.

 On 6 April 2017, the company announced it would be restructuring due to cash flow difficulties and staff would be laid off.
 Cai stepped down from his position at Initium Media when the media platform implemented its restructuring plan in April 2017.

-In July 2017, Initium Media kicked off a subscription model to charge readers for in-depth contents.
+In July 2017, Initium Media started a subscription model that charged readers for in-depth contents.
 The subscription divided into two memberships which are the normal membership and the premium one.

 Editorial team

 Its founding editor was Annie Zhang, who previously worked for Yazhou Zhoukan, iSun Affairs Magazine, and City Magazine.
 In April 2018, Taiwanese reporter Lee Chih-Te took over the chief executive editor, and left in 2020.
-Jing Wu became the chief executive editor in 2020, and was succeeded by Hui (Lulu) Ning in 2022.
+Jing Wu became the chief executive editor in 2020, and was succeeded by Hui (Lulu) Ning in 2022, who was succeeded by Sherry Chan in 2025.

 Coverage

-Initium Media currently has 10 channels, which are Daily News, Opinions, International News, Hong Kong News, China News, Taiwan News, Culture, City, Parenting and Photos.
+Initium Media has 10 channels, which are Daily News, Opinions, International News, Hong Kong News, China News, Taiwan News, Culture, City, Parenting and Photos.

 Since its launch, Initium Media has been criticized both for being too antagonistic of the Chinese Communist Party and too supportive.
 Apple Daily, a Hong Kong newspaper owned by Jimmy Lai and critical of China's Communist Party rulers, accused Cai of having secret ties to mainland backers and Communist Party general secretary Xi Jinping.
 Some media observers say that Initium Media has demonstrated its independence with in-depth reports such as these.